nim-lang/Nim/readme.md

 If you are not familiar with making a pull request using GitHub and/or git, please read [this guide][pull-request-instructions].

-Ideally you should make sure that all tests pass before submitting a pull request.
+Ideally, you should make sure that all tests pass before submitting a pull request.
 However, if you are short on time, you can just run the tests specific to your changes by only running the corresponding categories of tests.
 Travis CI verifies that all tests pass before allowing the pull request to be accepted, so only